qgis/QGIS-Documentation/docs/user_manual/processing_algs/qgis/metadatatools.rst

        Optional
      - ``TYPE``
      - [string]
-     - The type of the layer
+     - The type of data stored in the layer
    * - **Language**

        Optional